-When the power-on tests have completed, you see this message on the system console:
+When the power-on tests have completed, you will see this message on the system console:

 Starting up the system...
-To perform System Maintenance instead, press <Esc>.
+To perform System Maintenance instead, press Esc.

-4. To reconfigure your system or to list your system's hardware, press < Esc > within five seconds.
+4. To reconfigure your system or to list your system's hardware, press Esc within five seconds.

-Note: If you do not press <Esc> within five seconds, the system will come up and display the desktop.
-If this happens, log in, shut down the system using the "System Shutdown" command from the System Maintenance menu, and then restart it when prompted.
+Note: If you do not press Esc within five seconds, the system boot and display the login prompt.
+If this happens, login, shut down the system using the "System Shutdown" command from the System Maintenance menu, and then restart it when prompted.